How to Raise Venture Capital Like a Pro (Complete Guide)

 - Automated Email: Introduction and initial pitch

-- Automated Email: Follow up with a short pitch containing at least one new piece of information
+- Automated Email: Follow up with a short pitch with one update

-- Task: Prospect a new contact from the VC firm & add them to Playbook A
+- Task: If no reply, prospect a new contact from the VC firm & add them to Playbook B

-If you’re using LeadLoft, here’s what Playbook A would look like.
+If you’re using LeadLoft, here’s what Playbook B would look like.

-Step #3: Build a list of investors in your network
+Step #4: Build a List of Investors in Your Network

 This is one of the most important steps.
 If you have a network of investors, this is the time to begin taking inventory.
 You can use LeadLoft’s LinkedIn prospector to save their emails and accelerate the list-building process.

 If you’re at the Pre-Seed stage, this list can include family and friends too.
-If you’re at the Seed stage or beyond, only include sophisticated angels and VC firms in your list.
+If you’re at the Seed stage or beyond, only include sophisticated angels and micro VCs in your list.

 This is the last step before beginning your outreach.
 Reaching out to investors cold is an amazing way to add volume to your calendar appointments.